zentavr/linet.mikrotik/README.md

 ## Installation on Zabbix Server

 The code uses Python 2.
 All the dependencies are listed in [requirements.txt](requirements.txt) file.
 Very likely you will use *Virtualenv* for the installation.
+I used `/etc/zabbix/.venv` as a viartualenv directory.

 As usual, everything which is in `/etc/zabbix/zabbix_agentd.d` gets included by `zabbix_agentd`.
 Put or symlink [userparameter_mikrotik_getdata.conf](zabbix_agentd.d/userparameter_mikrotik_getdata.conf) to something in